kennangaibel/Stringer_Realsense/README.md

 # Stringer_Realsense
 Uses an Intel Realsense D435 for precise object detection.
 Detects the corner of a stringer and maps the pixel location into real-world 3D space.

+**Retrieving the data**

-The camera takes a picture, retrieving RGB and Depth data and storing them into numpy arrays `depth_image` and `color_image`.
+The camera takes a picture, retrieving a bag file.
+With the D435, the optimal resolutions for aligning depth with RGB with as much accuracy as possible is setting depth resolution to 848x480 and RGB resolution to 1280x720.
+Since these two images are different resolutions, an align object `align` is created to align the depth frame to the color frame.
+Once aligned, the RGB and Depth frames are stored into numpy arrays `depth_image` and `color_image`.

 **Filtering**